quangtuanitmo18/Viettel-Digital-Talent-2024/NguyenQuangTuan-cuoi-ky-gd-1/outputs/monitoring/README.md

 # Monitoring

-## 1. Mô tả
+## 1. Description

-Monitoring là quá trình thu thập, phân tích và sử dụng dữ liệu về hệ thống hoặc ứng dụng để đảm bảo chúng hoạt động một cách chính xác và hiệu quả.
-Mục tiêu của monitoring bao gồm:
+Monitoring is the process of collecting, analyzing, and using data about a system or application to ensure it operates correctly and efficiently.
+The goals of monitoring include:

-- Phát hiện sự cố sớm: Nhận diện các vấn đề trước khi chúng ảnh hưởng đến người dùng hoặc gây ra thiệt hại nghiêm trọng.
+- Early detection of issues: Identifying problems before they affect users or cause significant damage.
-- Tối ưu hóa hiệu suất: Đảm bảo rằng hệ thống hoặc ứng dụng hoạt động tối ưu.
+- Performance optimization: Ensuring the system or application operates optimally.
-- Đưa ra quyết định dựa trên dữ liệu: Cung cấp thông tin chính xác để giúp quản lý và phát triển hệ thống tốt hơn.
+- Data-driven decision making: Providing accurate information to help manage and develop the system better.
-- Đảm bảo tính sẵn sàng: Đảm bảo rằng các dịch vụ luôn sẵn sàng cho người dùng.
+- Ensuring availability: Ensuring services are always available to users.

-Các thành phần cơ bản của một hệ thống monitoring bao gồm:
+The basic components of a monitoring system include:

-- Metrics (số liệu): Dữ liệu đo lường từ hệ thống (như CPU usage, memory usage, request rate).
+- Metrics: Measurement data from the system (such as CPU usage, memory usage, request rate).
-- Logs (nhật ký): Dữ liệu chi tiết về các sự kiện xảy ra trong hệ thống.
+- Logs: Detailed data about events occurring in the system.
-- Alerts (cảnh báo): Thông báo khi có sự cố hoặc điều kiện không bình thường xảy ra.
+- Alerts: Notifications when issues or abnormal conditions occur.

-Prometheus là một hệ thống giám sát và cảnh báo mã nguồn mở, ban đầu được phát triển bởi SoundCloud.
-Prometheus được thiết kế để thu thập và lưu trữ các metrics thời gian thực trong một cơ sở dữ liệu chuỗi thời gian.
-Nó hỗ trợ một ngôn ngữ truy vấn mạnh mẽ để phân tích dữ liệu.
-Dưới đây là cách Prometheus hoạt động:
+Prometheus is an open-source monitoring and alerting system initially developed by SoundCloud.
+Prometheus is designed to collect and store real-time metrics in a time-series database.
+It supports a powerful query language for data analysis.
+Here is how Prometheus works:

-- Scraping: Prometheus định kỳ lấy dữ liệu từ các endpoints được cấu hình (gọi là targets) thông qua HTTP.
-Các endpoints này phải cung cấp dữ liệu metrics theo định dạng Prometheus exposition format.
+- Scraping: Prometheus periodically collects data from configured endpoints (called targets) via HTTP.
+These endpoints must provide metrics data in the Prometheus exposition format.

-- Storage: Prometheus lưu trữ dữ liệu metrics trong cơ sở dữ liệu chuỗi thời gian của nó.
+- Storage: Prometheus stores metrics data in its time-series database.

-- Querying: Người dùng có thể sử dụng PromQL, ngôn ngữ truy vấn của Prometheus, để truy vấn và phân tích dữ liệu metrics.
+- Querying: Users can use PromQL, Prometheus's query language, to query and analyze metrics data.

-- Alerting: Prometheus tích hợp với Alertmanager để gửi cảnh báo dựa trên các điều kiện được định nghĩa bởi người dùng.
+- Alerting: Prometheus integrates with Alertmanager to send alerts based on user-defined conditions.

-- Visualization: Prometheus có thể được tích hợp với các công cụ như Grafana để hiển thị dữ liệu metrics dưới dạng biểu đồ và dashboards.
+- Visualization: Prometheus can be integrated with tools like Grafana to display metrics data as charts and dashboards.

 <div align="center">
   <img width="1000" src="./assets/images/monitoring-1.png" alt="Prometheus monitoring">